-Strategy GHG Emission Reductions Responsible Funding Actions 2030 MTCO2e 2040 MTCO2e 2045 MTCO2e Metrics Departments Partner Agencies Timeframe options 10.
-Reduce community-wide VMT and associated transportation-related emissions per resident and employee.
-10-1.
+Strategy GHG Emission Redu ctions Responsible Actions 2030 MTCO2e 2040 MTCO2e 2045 MTCO2e Metrics Departments Partner Agencies Timeframe Funding option Reduce community-wide VMT and associated transportation-related emissions per resident and employee.
 Promote transit as a viable option for local and regional trips.
 Collaborate with the San Benito Council of Governments, Caltrans, and San Benito County to ensure efficient and accessible public transit services are available to all residents, workers, and visitors.
 Support further integration and overall expansion of public transit service within the city, region, and to and from Salinas, Central Coast communities, and Silicon Valley communities.
 Promote transit-friendly street design by encouraging features such as bus stop shelters, street lighting, bus-only signal phases, curb extensions, and wayfinding.
 Collaborate with the San Benito Council of Governments, Caltrans, and San Benito County to develop, implement, and maintain park-and-ride facilities.
-10-2.
+No-2.
 Assess the feasibility of incorporating infrastructure to support micro-mobility devices in the downtown or in other locations that such a program could have success.
-10-3.
 Aid new and existing multifamily and commercial developments in implementing and expanding opportunities for transit-oriented development and affordable housing.
-10-4.
 Encourage employers to provide ridership programs, public transit passes, and offer telecommuting to employees.
 Regularly assess and update incentives to respond to employee needs.
-10-5.
 Provide transportation-demand incentives to City employees, including telecommuting as a viable option to reduce VMT and GHGs, without compromising the ability to provide public services.
-10-6.
-Collaborate with regional partners to explore the feasibility of a shuttle between Hollister and Pinnacles National Park during high-traffic season.
+Collaborate with regional partners to explore the feasibility of a shuttle between Hollister and Pinnades National Park during high-traffic season.
 5,310 8,660 12,540 Transit ridership Vehicle miles traveled (vehicle service miles) Development Services Department Community Services Department Council of San Benito County Governments Caltrans San Benito County Midterm (2024-26) General Fund Partnerships